worldzhy/newbie.message-tracker/README.md

 Overall Steps:

+1. Config SES and SMS from AWS console.
+They both need a configuration set for tracking messages.
-1. Develop lambda functions with sst.
+2. Develop lambda functions with sst.
-2. Download the code of the three lambda functions.
+3. Download the code of the three lambda functions.
-3. Upload the code zips to specific S3(Depends on the parameter 'LambdaCodeS3BucketName' of Cloudformation stack).
+4. Upload the code zips to specific S3(Depends on the parameter 'LambdaCodeS3BucketName' of Cloudformation stack).
-4. Create Cloudformation Stack from AWS console.
+5. Create Cloudformation Stack from AWS console.

 ### Develop Lambda